hnuzhy/BPJDet/README.md

 ## Dataset Preparing

 ### CityPersons
+* *Being suitable to both BPJDet and BPJDetPlus projects.*
 * [CityPersons](https://arxiv.org/abs/1702.05693) is a new set of person annotations on top of the [Cityscapes](https://www.cityscapes-dataset.com/) dataset.
 * Download images of CityPersons from Cityscapes website https://www.cityscapes-dataset.com/.
 * Download annotations from [GoogleDrive](https://drive.google.com/drive/folders/1PxGTo_SE8O56r0qw7DgmR3Lk-eokS0X0), which contains the original body boxes and newly annotated head/face boxes by [BFJDet](https://github.com/AibeeDetect/BFJDet#data-preparing).
 You will get three json files from the ground-truth folder `instances_train_bhfmatch_new.json`, `instances_val_bhfmatch_new.json` and `instances_val_bf_new.json`.